lafinglion/Getting-and-Cleaning-Data-Course-Project/README.md

 6. Merges the two datasets.
 7. Creates a tidy dataset that consists of the average value of each variable for each subject and activity pair.

-codebook.md describes the variables, activity labels shown on tidy data set tidydata.txt.
+Code Book codebook.md describes the variables, activity labels shown on Tidy data set tidydata.txt.